SriloGit/wealth_health_012023/README.md

 ## Presentation
-Hrnet is an application to follow the daily progress through analytics dashboard.
+Hrnet is an application to manage employee for the Wealth Health company.

 ## Prerequisites
 NPM